imandra-ai/verified-react/README.md

     imandra-repl

-and make sure it's starts up successfully (i.e. all updates are installed).
+and make sure it starts up successfully (i.e. all updates are installed).
 Once it's started, quit it again with Ctrl-D. Next:

     npm install